ASD-Blueprint/desktop.gov.au/patterns/byod.md

 All deployment types:

-* Protected Utility Blueprint AVD pattern to be deployed for the Virtual desktop pattern, see [Azure Virtual Desktop pattern](https://desktop.gov.au/patterns/avd.html)
+* Protected Utility blueprint AVD pattern to be deployed for the virtual desktop pattern, see [Azure Virtual Desktop pattern](https://desktop.gov.au/patterns/avd.html)

 Cloud native: